Explore this course:

 Lead academic: Dr Helen Bryant

 This course connects the cancer research that scientists conduct in the lab with the treatments that oncology patients receive.
-It covers the fundamental science of cancer, oncology research, and the process of translating scientific discoveries into new therapies in areas including immunotherapy and precision medicine.
+It covers the fundamental science of cancer, clinical aspects of cancer diagnosis and treatment, the current and emerging technologies of cancer research and the process of translating scientific discoveries into new therapies in areas including immunotherapy and precision medicine.
+6-months of the course are dedicated to the full-time research project which you will undertake within one of our world-leading research teams to develop valuable research skills.

 Do you have a question?
 Talk to us